-Students, who are members of the Honors College, are able to design their own program of study through the Interdisciplinary Studies major.
+Honors College students are able to design their own program of study through the Interdisciplinary Studies major.
 Possibilities include unique majors such as Public Health, African Studies, Global Communication or Classics.
 The Honors College staff will assist students in designing their own major.
 The Honors College supervises the program under the office of the Provost.

 The Interdisciplinary Studies Major was created specifically for Honors students who wish to pursue rigorous academic and creative discovery unavailable through traditional majors.Through this program students should consider structuring their own course of study through the Honors College.
 Students pursuing this major must be a member of the Honors College in good standing (requires a 3.25 GPA).